shubhomoydas/ad_examples/README.md

     - [Adversarial training](#robustness-with-adversarial-training)
   - [Reducing activity sequences to i.i.d](ActivitySequences.md#activity-modeling) -- This illustrates an approach that is becoming increasingly popular as a starting-point for anomaly detection on activity sequences and transfer learning.

+There are other important data types/scenarios such as *static and dynamic graphs* ([(Akoglu, Tong, Koutra 2015)](https://arxiv.org/pdf/1404.4679.pdf), [(Bhatia, S. et al. 2020)](https://github.com/bhatiasiddharth/MIDAS)) where anomaly detection is highly relevant for real-world applications, but which are not covered in this repository.
+Interested readers may instead refer to the references provided.

 There are multiple datasets (synthetic/real) supported.
 Change the code to work with whichever dataset or algorithm is desired.
 Most of the demos will output pdf plots under the 'temp' folder when executed.